luijkr/blog/_drafts/data-anonymization-databricks-revamped.md

 hide_last_modified: true
 ---

-**Developers need realistic data for testing and development.** Using production data for this purpose poses a real risk.
+**Developers need realistic data for testing and development.** Using production data for this purpose poses a security risk.
 Mitigation of this risk is especially important in tightly regulated sectors, such as in the medical sector, insurance, or in finance.

 **Data anonymization** is a way to make realistic data available in a development workspace for engineers to work with.